-5 4.
-Complaints relating to offences under s.
-54 (2) of the 1961 Constitution
+4. Complaints relating to offences under s.
+54(2) of the 1961 Constitution

-A complaint may be made against a person licensed by the Archbishop, or a person in holy orders resident in the Diocese, alleging that the person has committed -
+A complaint may be made against a person licensed by the Archbishop, or a person in holy orders resident in the Diocese, alleging that the person has committed or, if a charge is preferred, would at that time have committed -

-- (a) an offence specified by the Offences Ordinance 1962, or - (b) an offence under clause 5 of the Relinquishment of Holy Orders Ordinance 1994, or - (c) an offence under clause 12 of the General Synod Holy Orders, Relinquishment and Deposition Canon 2004 Adopting Ordinance 2005.
+- (a) an offence specified by the Offences Ordinance 1962, or - (b) an offence under clause 5 of the Relinquishment of Holy Orders Ordinance 1994, or - (c) an offence under clause 12 of the General Synod Holy Orders, Relinquishment and Deposition Canon 2004 Adopting Ordinance 2005, or - (d) an offence under clause 9 or 24 of this Ordinance.